waseempasha89/SignantHealth-Assignment/README.md

 ### Assignment One Web UI Automation
 Steps to Execute:

-1. Navigate command prompt to directory "TestCases_Folder"
+1. Launch Command Prompt and Navigate to directory "TestCases_Folder" of this assignment
 2. Type this below command to execute and hit enter